turingschool/front-end-curriculum/projects/wheel-of-fortune.md

 Wheel,
   - A wheel is chosen at the start of the game
   - Wheel must have at least six elements
-  - A wheel element can either be a positive whole dollar amount (no decimals), a "Lose-a-turn", or a "Bankruptcy" element
+  - An element can either be a positive whole dollar amount, a "Lose-a-turn", or a "Bankruptcy" element
   - The elements of a wheel are in a 'randomized' order
 ```